 - 1. A Small Varsity team is competing Jazz and Pom.
 They have 9 dancers in Jazz.
-For Pom, the team traded out 0 dancers and added 2 dancers; therefore, they are dancing 11 in Pom. - 2.
-A Medium Varsity team is competing in Pom and Hip Hop.
-They have 13 dancers in Pom.
-For Hip Hop, the team traded out 1 dancer, and added 2 dancers; therefore, they are dancing 15 in Hip Hop. - 3.
-A Large Varsity team is competing in Pom and Kick.
-They have 24 dancers in Pom.
-For Kick, the team traded out 2 dancers and removed 2 dancers; therefore, they are dancing 22 in Kick.
+For Pom, they added 3 dancers; therefore, they are dancing 12 dancers in Pom. - 2.
+A Large Varsity team is competing in Pom, Hip Hop, and Game Day.
+They have 15 dancers in Pom and added one dancer for 16 total dancers in Hip Hop.
+For Game Day, they added 4 dancers; therefore, they are dancing 20 in Game Day. - 3.
+A Varsity team is competing in Jazz, Kick, and Game Day.
+They have the same 16 dancers in all three routines; therefore they will compete in Large Jazz, Large Kick, and Medium Game Day.